Boston Green Links

 Greenways are linear parks with paths that provide people with access to natural environments close to where they live.
 They also encourage healthy active transportation.

-Green links are missing bike and pedestrian connections that, when completed, will create a seamless network of greenway paths connected to every neighborhood.
+Green links are missing bike and pedestrian connections.
+When completed, they will create a seamless network of greenway paths connected to every neighborhood.
 Green Links include:

-We want to make it easier for everyone to navigate the city and enjoy our green, open spaces.
-Research confirms what we always suspected — access to green, open space increases physical activity and promotes good health and peace of mind.
+We want to make it easier for everyone to navigate the City and enjoy our green, open spaces.
+Research confirms what we always suspected.
+Access to green, open space increases physical activity and promotes good health and peace of mind.

 East Boston Greenway

-The Southwest Corridor is a 4.7 mile linear park that connects Jamaica Plain, Roxbury, and Downtown Boston.
+The Southwest Corridor is a 4.7-mile linear park that connects Jamaica Plain, Roxbury, and Downtown Boston.
 The park is built on land that was cleared to build a highway.

 Roxbury to Fenway Connector

 The Roxbury to Fenway Connector is a proposed Green Link.
 It would include a path between the existing double row of trees on Ruggles Street, between Ruggles Station and Parker Street.
 (Image Credit: Lawrence and Lillian Solomon Foundation and NBBJ )